zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_helm/_index.md

 - The GitOps flow works as follow:

-    1. The Flux operator holds the "desired state" for both the nginx-ingress and the "Hello Arc" Helm releases, this is the configuration we deployed against the Azure Arc connected cluster.
+    1. The Flux operator holds the "desired state" for both the NGINX Ingress Controller and the "Hello Arc" Helm releases, this is the configuration we deployed against the Azure Arc connected cluster.
 The operator "polls" the state of the ["Hello Arc"](https://github.com/microsoft/azure-arc-jumpstart-apps/blob/main/hello-arc) application repository.

     2. Changing the application, which is considered to be a new version of it, will trigger the Flux operator to kick in the GitOps flow.